secshd

 AllowUsers

 This keyword can be followed by a list of user names, separated by spaces.
 If specified, login is allowed only for users names that match one of the patterns. * and ? can be used as wildcards in the patterns.
 Only user names are valid; a numerical user ID isn't recognized.
 By default login is allowed regardless of the user name.
 If the pattern takes the form user@host then user and host are separately checked, restricting logins to particular users from particular hosts.
 HOST criteria may additionally contain addresses to match in CIDR address/masklen format.
-The allow/deny directives are processed in the following order: DenyUsers, AllowUsers, DenyGroups, and finally AllowGroups.
+The allow/deny directives are processed in the following order: DenyUsers, AllowUsers.

 AuthenticationMethods